Learn More About

 Equine Assisted Psychotherapy

-Equine-Assisted Psychotherapy and Personal Development follows the EAGALA (Equine-Assisted Growth and Learning Association) Model and is facilitated by a team of an Equine Specialist and a Mental Health Professional.
+Equine-Assisted Psychotherapy and Personal Development follows The TA Method and is facilitated by a team of an Equine Specialist Practitioner and a Licensed Mental Health Practitioner.
 All therapy is carried out from the ground and involves no horseback riding.

 Who is H.E.L.P. for?